Pylons/pyramid/docs/narr/urldispatch.rst

 because there is a literal part of ``.`` (period) between the two replacement markers ``{name}`` and ``{ext}``.

+Replacement markers can optionally specify a regular expression which will be used to decide whether a path segment should match the marker.
+To specify that a replacement marker should match only a specific set of characters as defined by a regular expression, you must use a slightly extended form of replacement marker syntax.
+Within braces, the replacement marker name must be followed by a colon, then directly thereafter, the regular expression.
+For example, under the hood, the replacement marker ``{foo}`` can more verbosely be spelled as ``{foo:[^/]+}``.
+The *default* regular expression associated with a replacement marker ``[^/]+`` matches one or more characters which are not a slash.
+You can use an arbitrary regular expression here to match a sequence of characters.

 It is possible to use two replacement markers without any literal characters between them, for instance ``/{foo}{bar}``.
 However, this would be a nonsensical pattern without specifying a custom regular expression to